jovylle/jovylle.com/content/other/setup_fit_dev.md

 - needed composer 1.x and not 2.x
 - worked on Ubuntu 22 and I tried on Ubuntu 18 it didn't not sure yet why.

+## Optional,
+- phpmyadmin 4.9.9 (not 5.0 or up due to its requirement of php 7)

 ## install multipass